-School of Forestry & Environmental Studies, Yale University
+Kroon Hall, School of Forestry and Environmental Studies

-Kroon Hall is Yale's greenest building, LEED Platinum certified, and a flagship for the university’s commitment to sustainable ideals.
-It is designed to use 50 percent of the energy of a comparably sized, efficient modern building.
-The new home for the School of Forestry & Environmental Studies joins with two adjacent buildings to create a new unified campus within a campus, establishing a highly visible center for the study of the environment at Yale.
+Kroon Hall is Yale's greenest building and the embodiment of the university’s commitment to sustainable ideals.
+It was designed to use 50 percent of the energy of a comparably-sized, efficient modern building.
+The new home for the School of Forestry & Environmental Studies joins with two adjacent buildings to create a unified campus within a campus, establishing a highly visible center for the study of the environment at Yale.

 Constructed of stone, concrete, steel, and glass, it is sited between two neo-Gothic buildings on Yale's Science Hill.
 It forms two new courtyards, reintroducing the collegiate urban fabric of Yale’s core campus to Science Hill.
 The gabled roof recalls its neighbors while integrating photovoltaic solar collectors and skylights.
 The end walls are glass with wooden screens that offer sheltered views in both directions.
 The top floor is a cathedral space housing a conference center with large lecture hall, classrooms, and a cafe.
 The middle floors accommodate faculty offices, while the bottom floor has more classrooms and a library that lead out to the lower courtyard.